 Public transport in Aberdeen

-While there is no local commuter system in Aberdeen, the city is well-served by national rail connections.
-From Aberdeen railway station it is possible to catch inter-city, regional and local train services to various parts of the UK, including overnight sleeper trains to London.
+While there is no local commuter system in Aberdeen, the city is well served by national rail connections.
+From Aberdeen railway station it is possible to catch intercity, regional and local train services to various parts of the UK, including overnight sleeper trains to London.

 Taxis in Aberdeen

+Taxis are readily available in the city centre and most taxi companies offer booking services online, via mobile application or by telephone.
 Passengers are usually charged a base fare and a fee for each additional mile they travel.
-Most people only use taxis for short journeys as fares are relatively high.
+Most people only use taxis for short journeys as fares are high.

 Cycling in Aberdeen

-The city does have a fairly good network of cycle paths that connect certain suburbs through the city centre.
-However, cyclists should be aware that some cycle lanes are shared with buses, though these are usually regulated by dedicated traffic lights.
+The city does have a fairly good network of cycle paths that connect certain suburbs through the city centre, but cyclists should be aware that some cycle lanes are shared with buses, though these are usually regulated by dedicated traffic lights.

 Driving in Aberdeen

 Driving conditions in Aberdeen are good and local drivers are courteous to other road users.
 However, expats should be aware that roads in Aberdeen are often affected by snow and fog in winter.
-Although local authorities take measures to grit the main roads, smaller roads are often slippery and the risk of accidents is high.
+Although local authorities take measures to grit the main roads, smaller roads are often slippery, and the risk of accidents is high.
 Drivers need to be especially careful when driving in severe weather conditions.

 As is the case in the rest of the UK, EU citizens can drive on their licence from their home country until it expires.
-Non-EU expats can also drive on a licence from their home country, but can only do so for 12 months before they will need to exchange it for a UK licence.
+Non-EU expats can also drive on a valid licence from their home country, but can only do so for 12 months before they will need to exchange it for a UK licence.